-Woodward Gallery has been a NYC institution for almost a quarter century.
-It is a pioneer in the heart of Manhattan’s Lower East Side, a neighborhood with a rich history of art and culture.
-Their current location at 132A Eldridge Street, New York, NY 10002, located across from their previous building of the past ten years, is flush with innovative changes to their decades-long program.
+Woodward Gallery celebrates their 25th Anniversary as a NYC Art institution throughout 2019!
+It is a pioneer in the heart of Manhattan’s Lower East Side, a neighborhood with rich history of art and culture.

 Woodward Gallery specializes in developing valuable private and corporate art portfolios with Contemporary and Modern Masters from Pablo Picasso to Andy Warhol, with Street Art and through the unique painting of their acclaimed Gallery Artists.
 Woodward Gallery maintains an inventory of art by Robert Indiana, Andy Warhol, Richard Hambleton and Jean Michel Basquiat.